Oral Cavity, Pharyngeal, and Laryngeal Cancer Screening (PDQ®)

 - Fluorescence staining: A procedure in which lesions in the mouth are viewed using a special light.
 After the patient uses a fluorescent mouth rinse, normal tissue looks different from abnormal tissue when seen under the light.

-- Exfoliative cytology: A procedure to collect cells from the lip or oral cavity.
-A piece of cotton, a brush, or a small wooden stick is used to gently scrape cells from the lips, tongue, mouth, or throat.
+- Exfoliative cytology: A procedure to collect cells from the oral cavity.
+A piece of cotton, a brush, or a small wooden stick is used to gently scrape cells from the lips, tongue, or mouth.
 The cells are viewed under a microscope to find out if they are abnormal.

 - Brush biopsy: The removal of cells using a brush that is designed to collect cells from all layers of a lesion.
 The cells are viewed under a microscope to find out if they are abnormal.